-Parking meter revenues should be returned to the business districts that generate it for public service improvements including street light fixtures, street furniture, and road repairs.
+At a more local level, parking meter revenues could be returned to the business districts for public service improvements including street light fixtures, street furniture, and road repairs.

-In the case of the Ala Moana study area, the neighborhood should receive the benefits of attracting consumers spending in their commercial area.
+In the case of the Ala Moana study area, the neighborhood could receive the benefits of attracting consumers spending in their commercial area.
 This layer of transparency in parking metro revenue is significant to the success of the policy recommendation and building trust with the public.
 By communicating that the price paid for parking is returned to fund public services, public awareness and incentives are enhanced while the feelings of "burden" associated with parking fees are diminished.